Axway-API-Management-Plus/apigateway-openlogging-elk/README.md

 The basic setup explains the individual components, how they can be deployed and play together.
 After completing the basic setup you will have a single node Elasticsearch cluster including a Kibana instance running.
 This cluster receives data from 1 to N API-Gateways via Filebeat, Logstash, API-Builder and is accessible via the Traffic Monitor.
 You can also use the sample Kibana Dashboard or create your own visualizations.
 You can extend this setup, then expand it to a production cluster.
-To test this solution, it is possible to deploy all components on a single machine, which should then have at least 16 GB RAM available. _(For instance like the Axway internal API-Management reference environment.)_
+To test this solution, it is possible to deploy all components, incl.
+API-Management on a single machine, which should then have at least 18 GB RAM available. _(For instance like the Axway internal API-Management reference environment.)_

 ### Preparations